Sourdough Bread Supply

 The new School of Sourdough bakery does a weekly production run which will also be used as a training base for aspiring bakers.
 The Sourdough Bread Supply Service enables you to access your share of these loaves.

-We have five delicious sourdough loaves to choose from.
-From time to time we add one off specialties to the list - for example, at Easter we run our amazing Huge Hot X Buns for just one month each year.
+We have at least four delicious sourdough loaves to choose from.
+We regularly add one off specialties to the list - for example, at Easter we run our amazing Huge Hot X Buns for just one month each year.
 You’ll get a list of available breads each week.

-Subscribers are emailed each week a fresh online order form.
+Subscribers are emailed a fresh online order form.
 Everything that’s available for the following Saturday is on it, as well as your account balance.
-You simply fill in the numbers and pick up your fresh bread Saturday morning.
-The five ‘staple’ breads are:
+You simply fill in the numbers online and pick up your fresh bread Saturday morning.
+The four ‘staple’ breads are:

 Plain Sourdough (750g)

 Chunky Fruit Sourdough (650g)

 Country Rye Sourdough (750g)

 We also have a list of Specialty breads, made on a regular basis, which include:

 Chocolate and Date

 Spicy Fruit bread